Paycheck Protection Program (PPP)

 - No borrower fees

-In the meantime, it’s a good idea to review what SBA has published on forgiveness and keep thorough records of how the loan proceeds have been spent within the eight-week period.
+In the meantime, it’s a good idea to review what the SBA has published on forgiveness and keep thorough records of how the loan proceeds have been spent within the covered period.

 What businesses are eligible?